CozyDoomer/Machine-Learning/README.md

 | 3 channel image | F2 Score | binary segmentation |

 Score:

 public 0.70823, 208/884 placement

 private 0.82704, 524/884 placement

-Using fastai with resnet34 for image segmentation
+Used fastai with resnet34 for image segmentation.

-I tried to select a part of the train set to reduce computing time but my selection method was lacking.
+Big dropoff on private test set because I tried to select a part of the train set to reduce computing time but my selection method was lacking.
-Definitly will keep this mistake in mind for the future
+Definitely will keep this mistake in mind for the future

 ## Structured Data